 Now did he and my magical fairytale happen just by accident?
 Fuck no!
-And in fact this is better then a fairytale, this is a real-life practical relationship were both parties consciously choose to participate in the growth for better.
+And in fact, this is better than a fairytale, this is a real-life practical relationship were both parties consciously choose to participate in the growth for better.

 Now have we always been on the same page about what growth for better was?
 Fuck no!